adarshmaurya54/Stepper/README.md

-This is a stepper demo where user can see all the steps he completed.
+This is a stepper with step tracking demo where user can see all the steps he completed.